Tossan99/breed-chooser/README.md

 ## Deployment

-The whole project was deployed to GitHub pages using the Main Branch source.
+- The whole project was deployed to GitHub pages using the Main Branch source.

--All code and files has been submited to Github by using the Git commands "git add", "git commit" and "git push"
+- All code and files has been submited to Github by using the Git commands "git add", "git commit" and "git push".
 - GitHub pages can be reached by opening the settings tab and then open the pages tab.

 ## Credits